residency

 Steps to becoming an in-district resident

-1. Complete a Change of Residence form.
+1. Complete a Change of Student Record request.

 2. Submit supporting documents.
 Anyone, regardless of age, who wishes to be considered as a resident of District 505 for tuition purpose must reside in the Parkland district for at least 30 days before attending classes, and must be able to prove they are in the district for non-educational purposes.